Estimation in functional linear quantile regression: Introduction

 From a technical point of view, establishing sharp rates of convergence for our estimators is challenging.
-Our proof strategy builds upon the techniques developed in the asymptotic analysis for $M$-estimators with diverging numbers of parameters \citep[see, for example,][]{HS00}.
-However, the additional complication arises essentially because ``regressors'' here are estimated ones and the estimation error has to be taken into account, which requires some new techniques.
-Additionally, discretization errors bring a further technical complication.
+Our proof strategy builds upon the techniques developed in the asymptotic analysis for $M$-estimators with diverging numbers of parameters [see, e.g., \citet{HS00,BCF11}].
+However, the additional complication arises essentially because ``regressors'' here are estimated ones and the estimation error has to be taken into account, which requires some new techniques such as ``conditional'' maximal inequalities and some careful moment calculations.
+Additionally, the discretization error brings a further technical complication.

-Finally, the setting here is similar to Section 3 of \cite{CKS09}: covariates are densely but discretely observed, and the discretization error is taken into account in the analysis.
+Finally, the setting here is similar to Section 3 of \citet{CKS09}: covariates are densely but discretely observed, and the discretization error is taken into account in the analysis.
 However, the paper does not cover the case in which covariates are discretely observed with measurement errors because of the technical complication.
-A formal theoretical analysis in such a case is left in a future work.
+A formal theoretical analysis in such a case is left to a future work.

 The remainder of the paper is organized as follows.
-Section \ref{method} presents the model and estimators.
-Section \ref{main} gives the main results in which we derive rates of convergence for the estimators.
-Section 4 discusses empirical choice of the cut-off level.
-Proofs of the main results are given in Sections \ref{proof1} and \ref{proof3}.
-Some technical results are provided in Appendix.
+Section \ref {method} presents the model and estimators.
+Section~\ref{main} gives the main results in which we derive rates of convergence for the estimators.
+Section~\ref{MC} discusses empirical choice of the cutoff level.
+A~proof of Theorem~\ref{thm1} is given in Section~\ref{proof1}.
+Some additional discussions, technical proofs, useful technical tools and simulation results are provided in the Appendix.
+Due to the space limitation, the Appendix is contained in the supplementary file [\citet{supp}].